Apres-Ski/Apres_Ski_BE/README.md

 ### MVP and Extensions Roadmap

 ##### MVP
 Backend MVP goals were to create and deliver endpoints for our Frontend team to consume and display.
-For our Minimum Viable Product we created a Postgresql database with the follwing tables:
+For our Minimum Viable Product we created a Postgresql database with the following tables:

 - Users
 - Restaurants
 - Engagements